 It is also important to understand that in humanities, it is neither possible nor required to be 100% accurate.
 So never expect that you would have read every possible answer to every possible question.
 In the exam, if you’ve studied good enough, around 50-70 % of questions can be directly answered, while the rest you’ve to think of in real-time.
 So, there is a dynamic balance between being comprehensive and being practical.

-After deciding the boundaries in 3rd reading and then again revising the material in 4th reading, one can actually start answer writing.
-Although I am suggesting to write answers after the 4th reading, you should be referring PYQs from day one.
+After deciding the boundaries in 3rd reading and then again revising the material in the 4th reading, one can actually start answer writing.
+Although I am suggesting writing answers after the 4th reading, you should be referring PYQs from day one.
 The study on every topic should be accompanied by reading PYQs asked on it.
 This helps us understand what we’re looking for and sets the perspective.
 It is essential and should not be skipped at any cost.

 In the early period of answer writing, don’t worry much about time constraints.
 But you should gather pace as you go along.
 Also, you can further enrich your notes as you come across new things in this phase.
 But always remember the balance between being practical and being comprehensive.